mayur-nagare/Society-Finance-Management/README.md

 </p>

-> The project, “YourCart Inventory Managment System” is a JSP- Servlets based application consisting of a basic UI for users to enter inventory data.
+> The project, “Society Finance Managment System” is a JSP- Servlets based application consisting of a basic UI for users to manage the housing society members data.
+The families resides in a given society enters their details in the system.
 The entered data is then stored in the database.
-The inventory information stored in database is fetched on clicks of relevant buttons and diplayed in tabular format for users to be able to see the inventory.
-This system is Maker-Checker role based system where entering the data, viewing and updating it permitted to is done by maker's previledges where as checker can view and verify the data.
-Data once marked as verified by the checker will not be tamperd by anyone other than the DataBase Administrator.
-Features like Invoice Download in PDF format, CSV file upload for stocking and sales data entries and Unique Barcode generation is also included.
+This system keeps track of monthly maintenance payment received from each family.
+If anyone who fails to pay the payment upto certain date then he/she has to pays the penalty for that payment.
+Also the system send the email notification for transaction done and reminder for monthly maintenance payment.

 ### 🏠 [Homepage](https://github.com/mayur-nagare/Society-Finance-Management/#readme)